 Have you made changes to your site recently?
 If your bounce rate goes down afterwards it's a sure way to confirm that the changes are having a positive impact and that your site is better at retaining visitors.
-Daily bounce rates can be seen in the daily traffic reports when accessed from the main stats menu
+Bounce rates over time can be accessed from the main stats menu > TRAFFIC OVER TIME

 This helps you figure out if some referrers are sending you bad traffic compared to others.
 Do you need to re-evaluate relationships with sites that are not sending you high quality traffic?
 Are your email, affiliate, other marketing campaigns yielding low bounce rates?
 This metric will help you answer these questions.
-Bounce rates per referrer can be seen in the referrer summary report when accessed from the main stats menu
+Bounce rates per referrer can be accessed from the main stats menu > TRAFFIC ORIGIN > Referrers

 People may enter your site through a variety of pages ; the bounce rate per entrance page helps you figure out which pages are good at retaining traffic and introducing the visitor into the site, and which ones are leading them away.
 If a page has a high bounce rate, you need to evaluate its contents: is it optimally organized?
 Does it contain the right calls to action?
-Bounce rates per entrance page can be seen in the entrance pages report when accessed from the main stats menu
+Bounce rates per entrance page can be accessed from the main stats menu > NAVIGATION > Entrance Pages

-You need to check that the bounce rates are roughly the same across all platforms.
-If a particular type of OS or browser shows a high bounce rate, then you can be sure that your site is not displaying properly on that OS/browser combination, and you need to address the issue urgently.
+You need to check that the bounce rates are roughly the same across all platforms and screen sizes.
+If a particular type of OS or browser (or screen size) shows a high bounce rate, then you can be sure that your site is not displaying properly on that OS/browser/screen-size combination, and you need to address the issue urgently.
 Bounce rates per equipment can be accessed from the main stats menu > EQUIPMENT USED